 Tone of voice - nailed it

 And the tone of voice in the writing is absolutely spot on.
-Sometimes you read a piece of copy and see that the copywriter nailed it.
+Sometimes you evaluate a piece of copy and know the copywriter nailed it.

 There’s never been a better – or more important – time to get out and explore Australia.
 From chasing thrills on an epic wilderness adventure to unearthing secret city spots, it’s time to rediscover what makes this place so spectacular.

 Australia is still the safe and unforgettable destination it always has been.
 When the time is right, make your dream trip Down Under a reality.
 Use the tabs below to find out about COVID safe travel in Australia.*